Stitch Library

 Learn more

-Contour Stitch
+Contour Fill

 Contour fill covers areas with stitches following the contour of an object.